Martincu-Petru/MISS1-EBS/README.md

 ## Installing
 This project is compiled under .NET Framework 4.7.2 and is delivered as an executable, therefore you need an OS version of Microsoft Windows Windows 7 SP1 (or later) or Windows Server 2008 R2 (or later) to  run this app.
 ## Running the app
-Run the executable located at `\bin\Debug\Generate_Publishers-Subscribers.exe`
+Run the executable located at `Homework_1\bin\Debug\Generate_Publishers-Subscribers.exe`
 ## Configuration
 You must make sure that before running the app you have 2 XML files to specify the inputs for this application.
-They must be located at the root path of the project (`\`).
+They must be located at the root path of the project (`Homework_1\`).
 They are named `publications-config.xml` and `subscriber-config.xml`.
  `subscriber-config.xml` has the following structure:
  ```xml
  <?xml version="1.0" encoding="utf-8" ?>